 Resin Lock of Hair Jewellery

 Our best selling items are our charm beads.
-They take a bit of practice and a special mould and knowledge of filing, doming and attaching hardware called inserts, also known as grommets and washers.
-Pearls are popular, they are spheres made with 10mm moulds but can be bigger or smaller, and need to be drilled and attached to pearl cups.
+They take a bit of practice and a charm bead mould and knowledge of filing, doming and attaching hardware called inserts, also known as grommets and washers.
+Pearls are popular, they are spheres made with sphere moulds but can be bigger or smaller, and need to be drilled and attached to pearl cups.
 Rings are a little less complicated because you can pour the resin into a ring cup, or make a cabochon (a “stone” with clients’ elements) and fit it into a ring with crown settings.
 I’ll write more blogs soon on settings and explain the differences between the three main style of setting resin rings, how to drill charm beads and pearls.

 If you’re using UV resin, cure this as your first layer then fill the mould with more resin and any colours and additions.
 Sometimes we leave the resin completely clear and when the piece is cured we add a coloured core or background.
 You can add colour and shimmer, glitter, precious metal leaf, mica and even natural colourants like beetroot powder (although these tend to fade quickly in the sun).
 You will find your own style and clients will choose you because they like your work.